I know this has come up before but as I stopped to re-read the rules upon Darkside play I found myself underwhelmed and dissapointed.

 I don't see it that way, or at least I don't set up things nor do I RP in a setting where that is the case.
 You go on to say...and perhaps most PRECISELY..lie in the disagreement with your intriguing philosophy again where we diverge (and i'm happy to do so btw I've no problem with being the other side of the fence)

-' It's their galaxy, everyone else is just living in it.'
+else is just living

 I get this sentiment.
 I seriously do.
 But this is..the hero of tython's galaxy...or THeron shan's.
 We often RP as characters significantly below the "Heroric" level.
 But with the potential to get there.
 Certainly when I set the table that's what I am for my players to RP in whenever we use this setting.
 ESPECIALLY as darksiders.
 They are special, as force users its easy to say they have high potential or something, but they're not Luke's party special yet.